 We have several large customers that account for a significant portion of our sales.
-Our top ten customers accounted for 43%, 41% and 43% of our sales during fiscal years 2013, 2012 and 2011, respectively, with our largest customer accounting for 8% of our sales in 2013, 8% of our sales in 2012 and 8% in 2011.
+Our top ten customers accounted for 41%, 43% and 41% of our sales during fiscal years 2014, 2013 and 2012, respectively, with our largest customer accounting for 8% of our sales in 2014, 8% of our sales in 2013 and 8% in 2012.
 Three of the ten customers are food distributors who sell our product to many end users.
 The loss of one or more of our large customers could adversely affect our results of operations.
 These customers typically do not enter into long-term contracts and make purchase decisions based on a combination of price, product quality, consumer demand and customer service performance.
 If our sales to one or more of these customers are reduced, this reduction may adversely affect our business.
 If receivables from one or more of these customers become uncollectible, our operating income would be adversely impacted.

 The Food Service and the Frozen Beverages segments sell primarily to food service channels.
-The Retail Supermarkets segment sells to the retail supermarket channel.
+The Retail Supermarkets segment sells primarily to the retail supermarket channel.